 The society can punish anyone breaking the law, to set an example and also giving the person a chance to set things right.
 It is important to establish human laws for every society and every community.

-The law can strictly maintain the human right and control the violation with a hard hand.
+The law can strictly maintain human rights and control the violation with a hard hand.

 No human rights and no basic needs will be preserved if no law has existed.